History of Athletic Bilbao: The Bielsa era

 in another 3–0 result.
 Being Copa runners-up meant that Athletic qualified for the 2012–13 UEFA Europa League, even though they ended the league season in tenth place.

 Going into the 2012–13 season, Athletic went through a period of some turmoil.
 The Europa League run meant many top players were being scouted by clubs who could offer higher wages and almost definite Champions League football.
 Fernando Llorente, whose contract was nearing its end, failed to agree a new deal and it then it emerged that fellow Spain international Javi Martínez possibly wanted to leave as well.

 With few replacements available under their signing policy, Athletic took a rigid stance on the matter, whereby no offers would be accepted and players would have to meet their inflated contract buyout clause to leave.
 Martínez did so, joining Bayern Munich before the transfer deadline despite Athletic's refusal to cooperate.
 Llorente failed to secure a move despite the bad blood which had developed with the club management over the situation.
 Marcelo Bielsa also had a major disagreement with the contractors working on improvements to the Lezama training ground.
 Experienced striker Aritz Aduriz returned from Valencia for a third spell, while winger David López departed.

 With this backdrop of uncertainty Athletic began their season with poor results.
-The possession football did not lead to enough goals scored without the presence of Llorente and the Bielsa tactic of using players regarded as midfielders in defence to boost the overall technique level of the team backfired as opponents created chances with ease.
+The possession-based football did not lead to enough goals without the presence of Llorente and the Bielsa tactic of using players regarded as midfielders in defence to boost the overall technique level of the team backfired as opponents created chances with ease.